-Little Blue Lake, an alternative starting point which I have been to, is on the Gladstone Highway (B52).
+Little Blue Lake, is on the Gladstone Highway (B52).
 It is 8km south of Gladstone and 10km north of Pioneer.
 Little Blue Lake is signed and there is a parking area next to the lake.

 There are some creek washouts on the northern firebreak track.

 The route below and gpx are desktop quality only (ie. I've tried to discern the path as best I could using the 1:25:000 series tasmaps and Google Earth, but have not ground truthed the maps.
 The section above Blue Lake in particular was just guess work on my part.

 See Forestry Tasmania route map link at the bottom of this page.
 Advice I have received is to ride it in an anti-clockwise direction.